hawk291/simple-notes/README.md

 ## How to run

+0. Read docker-compose.yml

-1. docker-compose up -d
+1. ```docker-compose up -d```

-2. Go to http://<your-ip>:9001 -> Create bucket "notea"
+2. Go to http://your-ip:9001 -> Create bucket "notea"

-3. Go to http://<your-ip>:8085 -> You should be able to create notes!
+3. Go to http://your-ip:8085 -> You should be able to create notes!